Vamsi0069/Interview-Question/README.md

 ## 📜 License

 This repo is for learning purposes.
-Free to use and share — just give credit.
+Free to use and share